-Another ethnographic museum that showcases the rich culture and history of the Cordillerans is the Museo Kordilyera—the three-story museum is located inside the University of the Philippines-Baguio.
-It was first opened to the public in January 2019 and deemed the first ethnographic museum in the northern part of the country.
-The place houses collections of unique Cordillera artifacts that represent its people, culture, and tradition.
-Here, you can see various exhibits like paintings, wood carvings, and ethnographic photographs.
+—the three-story museum is located inside the University of the Philippines-Baguio.
+It was first opened to the public in January 2019 and is deemed the first ethnographic museum in the northern part of the country.
+The place houses collections of unique Cordillera artifacts representing its people, culture, and tradition.
+You can see various exhibits like paintings, wood carvings, and ethnographic photographs here.
 Due to the pandemic, the museum is closed, but follow its social media account to get updated!

-September 2021 Update: Museo Kordilyera is temporarily closed due to the pandemic but conducts online workshops and webinars.
+September 2022 Update: Museo Kordilyera is temporarily closed due to renovation but conducts online workshops and webinars.
 Explore Museo Kordilyera’s 3D virtual space at this website: https://museokordilyera.upb.edu.ph/museo-kordilyera-3d-virtual-museum/.
 You may also follow them on Facebook, https://www.facebook.com/upbmuseokordilyera/,to catch their latest updates.

-This article was originally published in Yoorekka on October 21, 2020.
+This article was initially published in Yoorekka on October 21, 2020.

 Check out this video: